Do you rush in the morning and already feel stressed before you’re even out the door?

 3. Cut back on caffeine.

-I know, this is a tough one if you love coffee, but see if you can wait till you start work for your first cup or even reduce caffeine intake all together.
-Be sure to taper off slowly to avoid negative side effects.
+If you need to reduce your coffee intake, be sure to taper off slowly to avoid negative side effects.
 And don’t forget that caffeine is also present in black tea, some sodas, energy drinks like Red Bull and to a lesser extent in green tea and chocolate.

 Develop these positive habits – one at a time – so you can feel a sense of equanimity in the morning that provides a calm and clear foundation for your entire day.

-Do you have a calm morning routine or do you feel catapulted into craziness?
+Do you have a calm morning routine or do you feel catapulted into craziness as soon as you open your eyes?
 I would love to hear.

 Thank you for reading!
 I appreciate your presence.
 May you be well, happy, and safe – always.
 With love, Sandra